CANSSI CRT Program

 Overview

-Emphasis is placed on projects that:
+Special emphasis is placed on supporting projects that:

-• are motivated by research challenges arising in an application
+• Are motivated by research challenges arising in an application

-• facilitate the training of highly-qualified personnel in interdisciplinary environments
+• Facilitate the training of highly qualified personnel in interdisciplinary environments

 What’s Involved